 In all cases Whitebridge High School requires evidence that clearly identifies disadvantage experienced during the time the student was attempting to complete the assessment task.
-You should seek independent evidence on the same day of your assessment.
+In all cases, you should seek independent evidence (eg: medical certificate in the case of illness) on the same day of your assessment.
 The documentation that you provide must be current, specific to the date and time of the assessment task and submitted with your Illness/Misadventure.
+A parent/carer note will not be considered as independent evidence for any stage 6 course of study.